noizzhack7-pixel/career-ai/README.md

 It provides:

 - RESTful API for managing positions, candidates, and skills
-- Vector-based similarity search using Qdrant
+- Vector-based similarity search using PostgreSQL with pgvector
 - Smart matching between candidates and positions
 - Skill gap analysis
 - Type-safe models with Pydantic validation